adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 The transaction is complete after the server has received all data and replied with a status with 0 free space and offset set to the content length.

+**NOTE**: Current time was added in version 2.
+The rest of the packets remained the same.

 ``0x30`` - Delete a file or directory
 +++++++++++++++++++++++++++++++++++++

 Deletes the file or directory at the given full path.
-Directories must be empty to be deleted.
+Non-empty directories will have their contents deleted as well.

 The header is two fixed entries and a variable length path: